 To further and promote scientific, educational, and charitable purposes, all for the public welfare and security of the United States of America.

 Four years later, an expansion of the foundation's loan enabled the establishment of a RAND-sponsored research program, which furnished staff with the means to conduct small, nonmilitary research projects.
-This marked the beginning of the diversification of RAND's agenda and was the first of many grants to RAND by the Ford Foundation to support important new research initiatives.
+This marked the beginning of the diversification of RAND's agenda and was the first of many grants by the Ford Foundation to support important new RAND research initiatives.

 On November 1, 1948, the Project RAND contract was formally transferred from the Douglas Aircraft Company to the RAND Corporation.

-systems analysis served as the methodological basis for social policy planning and analysis across such disparate areas as urban decay, poverty, health care, education, and the efficient operation of municipal services such as police protection and fire fighting.
+Jardini highlighted a methodological approach called systems analysis.
+Systems analysis provides military decisionmakers with information designed to “sharpen their judgment and provide the basis for more informed choices.”
+As RAND's scope broadened, Jardini noted that “systems analysis served as the methodological basis for social policy planning and analysis across such disparate areas as urban decay, poverty, health care, education, and the efficient operation of municipal services, such as police protection and fire fighting.”

-RAND developed the planning, programming, and budgeting system that Secretary of Defense Robert McNamara's “Whiz Kids” promoted throughout the federal government in the early 1960s and that was mandated as the federal standard by President Lyndon Johnson in 1965.
+RAND developed the planning, programming, and budgeting system that Secretary of Defense Robert McNamara's “Whiz Kids” promoted throughout the U.S. government in the early 1960s.
+The system became the federal standard under President Lyndon Johnson in 1965.

 With roots in the Cold War competition with the Soviet Union, RAND's early defense-related agenda evolved to encompass such diverse areas as space; economic, social, and political affairs overseas; and the role of government in social and economic problem-solving.